-The goal: to enter back into society with a bang; a clear line of demarcation where sweatpants ended and jeans began.
+The goal: to enter back into society with a bang; a clear line of demarcation where sweatpants ended and sun dresses began.
 After getting our second vaccine shots, it felt important to do something crazy to mark the end of the COVID-19 era instead of quietly easing back into society as if 2020 never happened.
 We could go skydiving!
 Wait, we've done that.
 Or bungee jumping!
 Or do something we hadn't done in nearly a year and a half, something that felt nearly as dangerous, considering the pandemic - go on vacation!
-So off we went to Hawaii's Big Island.
+So off we flew to Hawaii's Big Island.

 If you've never been to Hawaii before (like me, until recently), here's a quick run-down of the eight islands that comprise this U.S. state, largest to smallest: Hawaii (aka the Big Island), Maui, Oahu, Kauai, Molokai, Lanai, Niihau, and Kahoolawe.